平成25年度日本シミュレーション学会学会賞 (敬称略)

 Session:OS15

-T i t l e:Biologically Inspired Analysis on Thermal Image Segmentation by MATLAB
+T i t l e:Biologically Inspired Analysis on Thermal Image Segmentation by

 Abstract:Examining human skin condition with thermal images offer easier finding of lesion and abnormalities concerning temperature adjustment, e.g. fever screening, superficial lesions and tumor detection.
 Lesions, however has can cause many consequences, whether to grow as other abnormalities such as precancerous or malignant tumors.
 In the development era of technologies, a technique is introduced to work with the images obtained from thermal camera.
 In this paper, we have experiment Indexing Analysis using MATLAB Software.
 This technique is used to segmenting the image into few individual numbered blocks.
 A study of normal breast thermal image is used in this experiment and the result is observed under RGB color mode.
 Skin temperature on breasts area is observed and segmentation is done to sixteen blocks of three by three matrix size.
 Lesion can be seen respectively to the blocks of images and focus can be concentrated to the affected area or block.